serradura/u-case/README.md

 ### `Micro::Case::Safe` - Is there some feature to auto handle exceptions inside of a use case or flow?

-Answer: Yes, there is one!
+Yes, there is one!

-**Use cases:**

 Like `Micro::Case::Strict` the `Micro::Case::Safe` is another kind of use case.
 It has the ability to auto intercept any exception as a failure result. e.g:

 ```ruby
 require 'logger'